 When I was twenty, I started a college course in media, specialising in writing and directing for film and TV.
 I had none of the qualifications required but for some reason didn’t let that stop me from applying.
 I was given a place on the course anyway based on a collection of short stories I submitted with my application, but unfortunately this endeavour was short-lived for financial reasons, I still treasure the memory of telling my personal tutor that I still wanted to be a writer even though I couldn’t afford to stay on the course and he replied, “You already are a writer.”

-Of all the random jobs I’ve done over the years, the most recent involved marketing and communications.
-I was writing professionally, but not for myself.
-I enjoyed it but I also kind of felt like an engineer on the Death Star – a feeling apparently familiar to many people who have worked in marketing.
+Most recent working-for-someone-else job was as a third sector online communications coordinator.
+I was writing professionally and spending my days elbow-deep in social media, which was basically heaven.
+While I definitely enjoyed marketing, I experienced frequent reminders that I only felt comfortable using those skills when I was free to do so with integrity and authenticity.
 When I left that job at the end of 2016, I had no idea what I was going to do at the age of 35, living with a health condition that severely affected the kind of work I was physically able to manage.

 Having made it through that particular breakdown spiritual awakening (all credit to Brené Brown for the terminology), 2017 became the year I decided to really do the writing thing.
 I started sharing my work under my full name as a way to fully connect myself to my writing.
 I took the massive step of saying ‘I am a writer’ instead of ‘I want to be a writer’, and the even more gargantuan step of believing it.